-- 2. Let the school know as soon as possible if your family has been or expects to be affected by changes in travel rules and are therefore required to quarantine.
-This is so that educational solutions can be put in place for your son or daughter. - 3.
-Inform the school nurse by phone or email (nurse@windermereschool.co.uk) if your son or daughter was given medication such as paracetamol or ibuprofen for fever since the previous school day, or over the weekend.
-Please do not bring your child to school until you have had a response. - 4.
+- Inform the school nurse by phone or email (nurse@windermereschool.co.uk) if your son or daughter was given medication such as paracetamol or ibuprofen for fever since the previous school day, or over the weekend.
+Please do not bring your child to school until you have had a response. - 3.
+Let the school know as soon as possible if your family is required to self-isolate.
+This is so that educational solutions can be put in place for your son or daughter. - 4.
 Keep your children at home if anyone within your direct household develops symptoms of Covid19.
-Under no circumstances come onto any of the school sites until tests for Covid19 have been completed, and the results return as negative.
+Under no circumstances come onto any of the school sites until PCR tests for Covid19 have been completed, and the results return as negative.
 Should the tests come back as positive, it is important to self-isolate for the length of time advised by the government guidance.
-This is currently 10 days for the person who has Covid19, and 14 days for members of their household who are not showing symptoms.
+This is currently 10 days.